waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 ## Why PromiseKit 5/6?

 For the first year running we didn't need a new major version for Swift 4.
-Swift 3 and 4 changed very little.
-Thus PromiseKit 4 supports Swift 3 & 4.
+Swift 3 and 4 had very few breaking language or stdlib changes.
+Thus PromiseKit 4 & 6 both support Swift 3 & 4.

 Using PromiseKit has been delightful… and awful.
 Swift is great… and terrible, specifically its error diagnostics are so bad in certain conditions that I